vanderLaan-Group/vanderLaan-lab.org/content/post/tlbbd_spring2019-blog_01.md

 Hi A.W.,

-To start with we have to ask for what variables imputation is carried out.
-If the imputation happening for a key variable such as treatment or outcome, or is it happening for a baseline or time-dependent covariate that might predict censoring or treatment.
+To start with we have to ask for what variables imputation is carried out, i.e., if the imputation is happening for a key variable such as treatment or outcome, or if it is happening for a baseline or time-dependent covariate that might predict censoring or treatment.
 For the latter case, it might be perfectly reasonable to assume that the sequential randomization for both treatment and censoring, conditional on the past (defined for what it is, thus, e.g., involving that a covariate is missing but we know it is missing) holds for the actual observed covariate histories.
 For example, the decision to set treatment was based on what was observed, and the doctor simply did not have access to these variables that are reported missing (i.e., were not measured).
 In that case, one should not view this as missing.
 We simply code the covariate in question with two columns, one being an imputation indicator and the other the true or imputed value.
 We think that imputing something meaningful such as carried out with a imputation algorithm is not a bad idea, since it might help the Super Learner to do a better job extrapolating, instead of having to deal with covariates that have an artificial value when not observed.

 If one feels strongly that a certain underlying covariate/time-dependent covariate was used in treatment decisions or censoring, even when not observed,